oramabo/Cyber-Challenges/XMas-CTF 2018/Writeups.md

 1. Record message using OBS into an mp3 file because I couldn't find a way to download it
 2. Drag mp3 file to Audacity
-3. Use Spectrogram setting to for better visuals
+3. Use Spectrogram setting for better visuals
 4. Translate visual into Morse Code

    At this point, you should get `github com gooogal xmas`